microsoft/torchgeo/README.md

 ## Documentation

-You can find the documentation for torchgeo on ReadTheDocs (coming soon).
+You can find the documentation for torchgeo on [ReadTheDocs](https://torchgeo.readthedocs.io).

 ## Example usage

 The following sections give basic examples of what you can do with torchgeo.
-For more examples, check out our documentation (coming soon).
+For more examples, check out our [tutorials](https://torchgeo.readthedocs.io/en/latest/tutorials/getting_started.html).

 ### Train and test models using our PyTorch Lightning based training script